Jean-Marie Lustiger

-Aron Jean-Marie Lustiger ([ʒɑ̃ maʁi lystiʒe]; 17 September 1926 – 5 August 2007) was a French cardinal of the Roman Catholic Church.
-He was Archbishop of Paris from 1981 until his resignation in 2005.
+Jean-Marie Aron Lustiger ([ʒɑ̃ maʁi lystiʒe]; 17 September 1926 – 5 August 2007) was a French cardinal of the Catholic Church.
+He served as Archbishop of Paris from 1981 until his resignation in 2005.
 He was made a cardinal in 1983 by Pope John Paul II.
 His life is depicted in the 2013 film Le métis de Dieu (The Jewish Cardinal).

 Life and work

 Early years

 Lustiger was born Aron Lustiger in Paris to a Jewish family.
 His parents, Charles and Gisèle Lustiger, were Ashkenazi Jews from Będzin, Poland, who had left Poland around World War I. Lustiger's father ran a hosiery shop.
 Aron Lustiger studied at the Lycée Montaigne in Paris, where he first encountered anti-Semitism.
 Visiting Germany in 1937, he was hosted by an anti-Nazi Protestant family whose children had been required to join the Hitler Youth.

 Sometime between the ages of ten and twelve, Lustiger came across a Protestant Bible and felt inexplicably attracted to it.
 On the outbreak of World War II in September 1939, the family moved to Orléans.

-In March 1940, during Holy Week, the 13-year-old Lustiger decided to convert to Roman Catholicism.
+In March 1940, during Holy Week, the 13-year-old Lustiger decided to convert to Catholicism.
 On 21 August he was baptized as Aron Jean-Marie by the Bishop of Orléans, Jules-Marie-Victor Courcoux.
 His sister converted later.
 In October 1940, the Vichy regime passed the first of many anti-Semitic laws, which forced increasingly strict conditions on Jews in the unoccupied zone.

 Lustiger, his father, and sister sought refuge in unoccupied southern France, while his mother returned to Paris to run the family business.
 In September 1942, his mother was deported to the Auschwitz concentration camp where she was murdered the following year.
 The surviving family returned to Paris at the end of the war.
 Lustiger's father tried unsuccessfully to have his son's baptism annulled, and even sought the help of the chief rabbi of Paris.